Frequently Asked Questions

 Emotional distress and life struggles are a natural part of what makes us human.
 However, sometimes problems can feel overwhelming, confusing or disturbing, and overwhelm our ability to cope.
 It may begin to feel like struggling through quick sand - the more you struggle with your problems, the more stuck you feel, until it becomes hard to see a way out.
 Therapy can offer an alternative perspective, and a space to 'step back', process what might be happening, and find new and creative ways to overcome your difficulties.

-Seeking help is a sign of strength and courage, and a sign that you are willing to face your problems head on.
+Seeking help is a sign of strength and courage, and a sign that you are willing to face your problems.
 Please contact me to discuss your needs.

 How many sessions will I need?